johnnyb1694/data-analysis/Cetacean Analysis/Cetacean_Data_Analysis.md

 ![](Cetacean_Data_Analysis_files/figure-markdown_github/unnamed-chunk-1-1.png)

 One important driver of mortality in humans is gender type.
-It would be interesting to clarify whether this is replicated in cetaceans:
+It would be interesting to verify whether this phenomenon is replicated in captive cetaceans or not:

 ``` r
 # the balance of gender is fairly even - this will make our gender-based estimates more reliable